 Potential Changes: The University will continue to monitor CDC, State, and TTU System guidelines in continuing to manage the campus implications of COVID-19.
 Any changes affecting class policies or delivery modality will be in accordance with those guidelines and announced as soon as possible.
 If Texas Tech University campus operations are required to change because of health concerns related to the COVID-19 pandemic, it is possible that this course will move to a fully online delivery format.
 Should that be necessary, students will be advised of technical and equipment requirements, such as web cam, microphone, and remote proctoring software.

-Vaccinations: Texas Tech University strongly recommends students adhere to CDC guidelines on COVID-19, including obtaining COVID-19 vaccinations.
-If you were unable to obtain a vaccination prior to your arrival on campus, the COVID-19 vaccine is available at Student Health Services by appointment.
-You can find additional information about the vaccine here, and about the recently announced incentive program here.
+Vaccinations: Texas Tech University strongly recommends students adhere to CDC guidelines on COVID-19, including obtaining COVID-19 vaccinations and boosters when eligible.
+You can find information about the COVID-19 testing and vaccine availability here.

-Social Distancing: There is no longer mandated social distancing protocol for classroom seating, but social distancing is recommended in rooms that will enable it.
+Social Distancing: There is not a mandated social distancing protocol for classroom seating, but social distancing is recommended in rooms that will enable it.

-Personal Hygiene: We all should continue to practice frequent hand washing, use hand sanitizers after touching high-touch points (e.g., door handles, shared keyboards, etc.), and cover faces when coughing or sneezing.
+Personal Hygiene: Please continue practicing good personal hygiene including frequent hand washing, the use of hand sanitizers after touching high-touch points (e.g., door handles, shared keyboards, etc.), and covering your face when coughing or sneezing.

 Other Course-Related Information for Students

-Illness-Related Absences: Instructors will provide syllabus statements on absences and attendance.
-Generally, student absences due to illness will be considered as they were prior to the pandemic, with consideration given to the fact that students who are isolating with COVID-19 and students who are quarantining for symptoms or direct exposure may have extended days of absence.
-Makeup opportunities will be provided in a reasonable timeframe by instructors.
+Illness-Related Absences: Instructors may provide syllabus statements on absences and attendance.
+Generally, student absences due to illness are to be considered as they were prior to the pandemic, with consideration given to the fact that students who are isolating with COVID-19 and students who are quarantining for symptoms or direct exposure may have extended days of absence, if necessary.
+Makeup opportunities should be provided in a reasonable timeframe.

-In-Person Office Hours: Virtual office hours may be offered but generally virtual meetings will not be offered wholly in lieu of in-person opportunities, though instructors may choose to meet in locations other than their personal offices.
-Masks during in-person meetings are optional and welcome.
-Instructors may request (but not require) students to wear masks when attending in-office visits, utilize social distancing as feasible, and arrange for office visits in large spaces (e.g., vacant classrooms).
+In-Person Office Hours: Virtual office hours may be offered but generally virtual meetings will not be offered wholly in lieu of in-person opportunities, though instructors may choose to meet in locations other than personal offices.
+Masks during in-person office visits are optional and welcome.
+Instructors may request (but not require) students to wear masks when attending in-office visits, utilize social distancing as feasible, or arrange for office visits in large spaces (e.g., vacant classrooms).